krivard/codalab-worksheets-wiki/Setup-Local-Worksheets.md

     cd $HOME/codalab-worksheets
     ./setup.sh

-Next, install the standard configuration file.
-Edit DATABASES if want to use MySQL instead of SQLite (need to create a MySQL database separately):
+Next, install the standard configuration file at `~/.codalab/website-config.json`.
+You can start with just an empty configuration file:

-    touch ~/.codalab/website-config.json
+    echo "{}" > ~/.codalab/website-config.json

-Then as for now, just put a trivial JSON object {} in the file.
+By default, the website will create and use a SQLite database at `$HOME/codalab-worksheets/codalab/codalab.sqlite3`.
+If you want to use MySQL instead, add a "databases" field to your config file:

+    {
+        "database": {
+            "ENGINE": "django.db.backends.mysql",
+            "NAME": "YOUR DATABASE NAME",
+            "USER": "YOUR MYSQL USER NAME",
+            "PASSWORD": "YOUR PASSWORD HERE",
+            "HOST": "YOUR MYSQL HOST NAME",
+            "PORT": "YOUR MYSQL PORT (OR EMPTY FOR DEFAULT)" }
+    }

+> For more details about what you can put in your website config, look in `$HOME/codalab-worksheets/codalab/codalab/settings/__init__.py`.

-Update the database schema and generate all the configuration files:
+Now update the database schema and generate all the configuration files:

     cd $HOME/codalab-worksheets/codalab
     ./manage syncdb --migrate